hunan-rostomyan/notes/Bibliography.md

 Prior, A.N.
 (1960) "The Roundabout Inference-Ticket".
 - logic; philosophical logic; philosophy of logic

+Soifer, A. (2009) *Mathematics as problem solving*, 2nd edition.
+- mathematics; problem solving

+Soifer, A. (2009) *How does one cut a triangle?*, 2nd edition.
+- mathematics; problem book

 Stevenson, J.T.
 (1961) "Roundabout the Roundabout Inference-ticket".
 - logic; philosophy; philosophical logic; philosophy of logic